 Previously unpublished data – extraction and sequencing protocols

-Previously unpublished molecular data gathered from the authors account for 1024 sequences of the nine molecular markers described above. was carried out from silica-dried leaf material using the CTAB extraction protocol (Doyle & Doyle 1987) and left for precipitation under conditions of -18°C in 100% ethanol followed by a purification by equilibrium centrifugation in CsCl-ethidium bromide gradients (1.55g × ml-1).
+Previously unpublished molecular data gathered from the authors account for 1024 sequences of the nine molecular markers described above.
+Overall DNA extraction was carried out from silica-dried leaf material using the CTAB extraction protocol (Doyle & Doyle 1987) and left for precipitation under conditions of -18°C in 100% ethanol followed by a purification by equilibrium centrifugation in CsCl-ethidium bromide gradients (1.55g × ml-1).
 Butanol extraction followed by dialysis were employed to remove the ethidium bromide and caesium chloride.
 The target regions were amplified on the GeneAmp PCR System 9700 (Applied Biosystems, Foster City, California, U.S.A.) and Mastercycler nexus (Eppendorf, Hamburg, Germany) following the protocols and the corresponding primer described in the Table x.
 Sequencing reactions were carried out with the Taq DyeDeoxy™ Terminator Cycle Sequencing Kit (Applied Biosystems, Inc).
 The PCR products were purified using QIAGEN® QIAquick™ PCR Purification Kit according to the manufacturer`s protocol.
 Sequences were read on an ABI PRISM 3100 Genetic Analyzer (Applied Biosystems, Inc).
-Primers, PCR and sequencing conditions are detailed Supplementary Information 1.
+Primers, PCR and sequencing conditions are detailed in the Supplementary Information 1.

 Final data cleaning and alignment